-Jimmie wrote in with a good question about the ideal down payment on a car:
+Reader Jimmie wrote in with a good question about the ideal down payment on a car:

 I’m going to buy a new car in several months and I’m trying to figure out how much down payment I should have.
 I’ve heard tons of different answers from different people.
 What’s your take?